AF-ROBOTICS/CapstoneC23/README.md

 4. profit

 ### Navigation
+The navigation is work done outside of the current repo so an additional close is needed.
 1. clone https://github.com/fazildgr8/ros_autonomous_slam.git into src
 2. clone turtlebot3 and turtlebot3 simulation packages into src
 3. run: roslaunch slam_launch autonomous_explorer.launch
-4. for information on how to run simulation see: https://towardsdatascience.com/ros-autonomous-slam-using-randomly-exploring-random-tree-rrt-37186f6e3568
+4. for information and documentation on how to run simulation see: https://towardsdatascience.com/ros-autonomous-slam-using-randomly-exploring-random-tree-rrt-37186f6e3568

 ### Leader Bot Movement